 To get back to Cuenca, you can take any bus on the road that is going towards Cuenca.
 You don’t need to be at a bus station or anything.
 Just be on the same side of the road as the bus and wave it down when you see it coming.

-Things to Know Before Hiking Cajas National Park
+Tips For Hiking Cajas National Park

-2. Cajas National Park is located 3900m above sea level.
+- Cajas National Park is located 3900m above sea level.
 Many people experience symptoms of altitude sickness at around 3000m.
 That means chances are you will also experience symptoms of altitude sickness if you are hiking Cajas National Park.
 Here’s a guide on how to prevent altitude sickness.

-3. Download maps.me and Parque Nacional Cajas App on your phone.
+- Download maps.me and Parque Nacional Cajas App on your phone.
 Maps.me is a map app similar to Google maps but much better.
 Their offline maps are one of the best out there.
-Paruqe Nacional Cajas App is the official app for Cajas National Park.On there you will have all the information you need including trails, opening hours, camping information, and much more.
+Paruqe Nacional Cajas App is the official app for Cajas National Park.On there, you will have all the information you need including trails, opening hours, camping information, and much more.

-4. Start hiking early in the day to avoid clouds and rain coming in.
+- Start hiking early in the day to avoid clouds and rain coming in.
 Check the weather too before you go!

-Hiking Cajas National Park
+Hiking Cajas National Park Packing List

 Hiking Cajas National Park can be a little bit tricky due to the biosphere and altitude.
 Below are things you should bring on your hike.

-6. Food/Snack/Water.
-Pack accordingly to how long you plan on staying at Cajas National Park.
+- Food/Snack/Water – Pack accordingly to how long you plan on staying at Cajas National Park.
 There is a restaurant on-site next to the visitor center but they only have something simple.

-Hiking Cajas National Park
+Our Experience Hiking In Cajas National Park

 The bus dropped us off at the visitor center.
 Immediately, we started to notice that the weather was not quite the same as it was in Cuenca.
 We walked towards the visitor center and encountered a sign that said altitude 3,850m.